Matt-Mf/Mio-Sito/content/projects.md

 * Manually updating old and vulnerable CSME Intel firmware on abandoned by vendor (ASUS).
 * Manual update of an Infineon TPM (ASUS) Firmware, abandoned by vendor.

+OS:

+* Business backup solution with Duplicati.
+* Windows 7 to 10 update and migration.